mesonbuild/meson/docs/markdown/Reference-manual.md

  - `default_options` takes an array of strings.
-The strings are in the form `key=value` and have the same format as options to `mesonconf`.
+The strings are in the form `key=value` and have the same format as options to `meson configure`.
 For example to set the default project type you would set this: `default_options : ['buildtype=debugoptimized']`.
 Note that these settings are only used when running Meson for the first time.
 Global options such as `buildtype` can only be specified in